-Be developed in partnership with other stakeholders: partners (Cyprus Refugee Council, Cyprus Welfare Services, Hope for Children Cyprus, Nicosia Multifunctional Municipal Centre, Kofinou Reception and Accommodation Centre for Applicants for International Protection)
+Developed in partnership with other stakeholders: Partners include Cyprus Refugee Council, Cyprus Welfare Services, Hope for Children Cyprus, Nicosia Multifunctional Municipal Centre, and the Kofinou Reception and Accommodation Centre for Applicants for International Protection.

-Consider age, gender, disability, and diversity: The project was designed in such a way as to meet the needs of various groups of the refugee population, namely young children, teenagers, adult men and women.
-Also, asylum seekers, refugees with subsidiary protection and recognised refugees, and, lastly, children and adults with psycho-social or mobility difficulties.
+Consider age, gender, disability, and diversity: The project was designed in such a way as to meet the needs of various groups of the refugee population, namely young children, teenagers, adult men, and women, as well as asylum seekers, refugees with subsidiary protection, recognised refugees, and, lastly, children and adults with psycho-social or mobility difficulties.

-- To inform refugees and asylum seekers about Occupational Therapy and its role in helping them in their everyday life.
+- To inform refugees and asylum seekers about occupational therapy and its role in helping them in their everyday lives.

-- To establish relationships (social and therapeutic ones) with the refugees and the staff as well as with colleagues, organizations and individuals who may be potential future partners.
+- To establish relationships (social and therapeutic) with the refugees and the staff as well as with colleagues, organizations, and individuals who may be potential future partners.